SQL API

 • Example: SELECT enum(observation_point) ..., ...
 WHERE enum(observation_point) = 'xxx' ...

-#4.2 Functions Supported by Metrics
+#4.2 Functions Supported for Metrics

-Execute the following SQL statement to get all functions:
+Run the following SQL statement to get all functions:

 show metric function